-It is said that Joe deBlondy, also know as Mountain Joe, sent rumors throughout the gold mining community that the Lost Cabin Mine was located in the Castle Crags area in order to bring business to his trading post in Lower Soda Springs.
+It’s said that Joe deBlondy, also know as Mountain Joe, sent rumors throughout the gold mining community that the lucrative Lost Cabin Mine was located in the Castle Crags area in order to bring business to his trading post in Lower Soda Springs.
 Hundreds of of gold miners flooded the area overnight, causing a litany of issues in the otherwise quiet area of NorCal.

 Needless to say, this didn’t sit well with the local Native American tribes.

-In retaliation to the miners, the Modoc Indians began attacking travelers on the Old Oregon Trail, forcing authorities to close the trail and making it impossible for mail, supplies and the traveling public to get through the area.
+In retaliation to the miners, the nearby Modoc Indians began attacking travelers on the Old Oregon Trail, forcing authorities to close the trail and making it impossible for mail, supplies, and the traveling public to get through the area.